alleviationz/alleviationz.github.io/DS&A.md

 # Purpose:
-The purpose of this enhancement was to show how a project can be made more flexible to incorporate DRY standards and track memory and time directly to indicate efficiency.
-O(n) complexity assumes correct implementation and building a direct calulation can be more indiciative of more complex functions.
+The purpose of this enhancement was to show how a project can be made more flexible to incorporate DRY standards and, track memory and time directly to indicate efficiency.
+O(n) complexity assumes correct implementation and building a direct calculation can be more indicative of more complex functions.

 # Binary Search Tree Class